Updated June 27, 2023

 Now copy it by clicking on the Copy Visible option of the Edit menu.

-Open Pattern panel from the Dockable dialogs option of the Window menu.
+Open the Pattern panel from the Dockable Dialogs option of the Window menu.

 Create a new document of 1920 x 1080 size, and you will have your copied pattern in the pattern’s panel like this.

-Take Bucket tool and enable Pattern fill option in parameters’ panel of it.
+Take the Bucket tool and enable the Pattern fill option in the parameters panel of it.

-Now click on document area with bucket tool, and you will have your pattern like this.
+Now click on the document area with the bucket tool, and you will have your pattern like this.

 You can see it by Zoom in.

-If you want to save this pattern for future use, then go to the Export As an option of the File menu.
+To save this pattern for future use, go to the Export As option in the File menu.